The Ghostbusters are coming back to the big screen, and the film will continue the story that began with the original 1984 movie.

 A teaser trailer for Ghostbusters 3 (see above) was released just 24 hours after the project was announced, and debuted on Entertainment Weekly.
 The preview opens on a dark and stormy night, with some mysterious flashes of light coming from a far-off barn.
-As the camera closes in on the barn, the original Ghostbusters’ iconic car, the ECTO-1, is revealed.
+As the camera closes in on the barn, the Ecto-1 is revealed.

 “This is the next chapter in the original franchise,” said Jason Reitman.
 “What happened in the ’80s happened in the ’80s, and this is set in the present day.”

 Reitman penned the script for the film along with Monster House director Gil Kenan.
 His father, Ivan, will serve as a producer on the film.